 (d) Uniform citation.

 (e) Opinion Form.
-Opinions of the Court of Appeals may be in conventional form or memorandum form.
+Opinions of the Court of Appeals shall only be in conventional form.

 (f) Affirmance Without Opinion.
 In appeals from decisions of the Arkansas Board of Review in unemployment-compensation cases, when the appellate court finds the decision appealed from is supported by substantial evidence, that there is an absence of fraud, no error of law appears in the record, and an opinion would have no precedential value, the order may be affirmed without opinion.